DataDog/hiring-engineers/answers.md

 Setup the environment
 -------------

-**1.** In order to avoid any OS or dependency issues, we are going to spin up a fresh linux/Ubuntu VM via Vagrant `min V. 16.04` ([Instructions Here](https://learn.hashicorp.com/collections/vagrant/getting-started)).
+**1.** First of all, we need to setup an environment in your machine in order to avoid any OS or dependency issues.
+There are many ways we can do it, but for this activity's purpose we are going to spin up a fresh Linux/Ubuntu Virtual Machine via Vagrant with a minimum version of `16.04`.
+Setting up your Virtual Machine is not as hard as it sounds.
+You can follow Vagrant's [Getting Started](https://learn.hashicorp.com/collections/vagrant/getting-started) document which uses a very simple syntax to guide you on setting your VM easy and fast.

+*IMPORTANT: **MacOS** users may run into some issues to run their VM after installation.
-*For MacOS users, it is possible that after following the Vagrant instructions, you may run into the following `Error` in your terminal when trying to [**Boot an Environment**](https://learn.hashicorp.com/tutorials/vagrant/getting-started-up?in=vagrant/getting-started):
+**DO NOT PANIC!** it is possible that after following Vagrant's instructions, your commands still wont run your VM.
+An `Error` is displayed on your terminal when trying to [**Boot your Environment**](https://learn.hashicorp.com/tutorials/vagrant/getting-started-up?in=vagrant/getting-started).

+The error prompted is the one bellow:

 `!Kernel Driver Not Installed (RC=1908)`

+Takling this issue is not a "Rocket Science" at all, and now I am going to show a very simple approach to solve it:
-If so, it means *"Oracle America Inc"* needs the approval to access your system.
+So, the error prompted means that "Oracle America Inc"* needs the approval to access your system.
 You can easily solve this problem by going to your *System Preferences* via:

 *`System Preferences > Security & Privacy > Allow "Orable America Inc"`*

+Now you can click on the Allow button and try to boot your environment again.

+Done, your VM is good to go!

-**2.** Once your VM is ready, sign up for a [DataDog Trial](https://www.datadoghq.com/).
+**2.** Your VM is ready, now it is time to sign up for a [DataDog 14-days free trial](https://www.datadoghq.com/) to have access to exclusive monitoring services.

-*Make sure you use **“Datadog Recruiting Candidate”** in the [“Company”](https://a.cl.ly/wbuPdEBy) field.
+*During the signing-up process, make sure you fill out  **“Datadog Recruiting Candidate”** in the [“Company”](https://a.cl.ly/wbuPdEBy) field.

-**3.** Now, we are going to follow the [Agent installation guide](https://app.datadoghq.com/account/settings#agent/aws) in order to set up the DataDog Agent that reports metrics from our local machine.
+**3.** Your VM is running and your Datado account is set.
+Now, we are going to follow the [Agent installation guide](https://app.datadoghq.com/account/settings#agent/aws) thoroughly in order to set up the DataDog Agent that reports metrics from our local machine.
+Within seconds, your Datadog platform will start receiving these metrics reported by the DataDog Agent.

+As simple as that, we created a connection between our Local Machine and Datadog.
+Now it is the fun time: we are going to use the environment we just created to configure some files and potentialize the use of Datadog's services/ Let's go..